 From 2012 to 2014 he was engaged at Klagenfurt State Theatre.

-In 2015 he joined the ensemble at Stuttgart State Opera as a leading soloist where he is going to make his debut in Escamillo (Carmen), Oroveso (Norma) and the King in Prokoview’s Love to Three Oranges during the upcoming season.
+In 2015 he joined the ensemble at Stuttgart State Opera as a leading soloist where he made his debut in Escamillo (Carmen), Oroveso (Norma) and the King in Prokoview’s Love to Three Oranges during this season.

-He made guest appearances at Teatro Real Madrid, Deutsche Oper am Rhein Düsseldorf, Volksoper Wien, National Theatre Prague, Opéra national de Lyon, Opéra national du Rhin Strasbourg, St. Gallen Theatre, Teatro Giuseppe Verdi di Trieste, Opéra de Lausanne, the Salzburg Mozartwoche and the Salzburg Summer Festival.
+He made guest appearances at Teatro Real Madrid, Deutsche Oper am Rhein Düsseldorf, Volksoper Wien, National Theatre Prague, Opéra national de Lyon, Opéra national du Rhin Strasbourg, St. Gallen Theatre, Teatro Giuseppe Verdi di Trieste, Opéra de Lausanne, the Salzburg Mozartwoche and has had a close connection with the Salzburg Summer Festival during the last years.

 Among the most important roles he has already interpreted are Osmin (Entführung aus dem Serail), Baron Ochs auf Lerchenau (Rosenkavalier, debut 2013 in Klagenfurt), Rocco (Fidelio), Kaspar (Freischütz), Figaro (Le nozze di Figaro) and King Heinrich in Wagner’s Lohengrin.